kwamito/notify/README.md

 **Notify**
-This is a django app that makes it easy for students and workers to make notes and either make them public or private
+This is a django API that makes it easy for students and workers to make notes and either make them public or private

 Users can create texts will be rendered in markdown